meltyourface/blank/posts/Subjectivity-of-timeRitual-of-Self-Initiation/Temporal-Identity-Fortification-Ritual-Protecting-Core-Identity-Against-Time-Fluctuations/index.md

 ## Temporal Core Identity Fortification Ritual (TCIFR)

-Purpose: To protect and fortify one's core identity against potential identity shifts caused by timeline fluctuations, using the mastery of the Subjectivity of timeRitual of Self-Initiation.
+**Purpose**: To protect and fortify one's core identity against potential identity shifts caused by timeline fluctuations, using the mastery of the Subjectivity of timeRitual of Self-Initiation.

 Components:
 1. Esoteric symbols and entities